ohasis/cse15l-lab-reports/Lab Report 1.md

-# Hello, fellow CSE 15L student!
+# Lab Report 1
+Hello, fellow CS 15L student!
 Welcome to lab report number one.
 When attempting to remotely access a server via a course-specific account, you should take the following steps to ensure success!

 ---